realemmanuel/geegpay-frontend-challenge/README.md

 - **Tailwind CSS:** Styles the user interface with a utility-first approach, making it easy to create responsive and visually appealing designs.

+- **Redux:** Manages the global state of the application, ensuring a consistent user experience and facilitating communication between different components.

 ## Getting Started

 1. Clone the repository: